Chart Color Schemes

 An assessment of population growth drivers in Flynn reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Flynn (ACT) had a population of approximately 3,686 people.
-This figure represents an increase of 15 individuals since the 2021 Census, which reported a population of 3,671 people.
-The growth is inferred from ABS data showing an estimated resident population of 3,672 in June 2024 and the addition of 13 validated new addresses post-census.
-This results in a population density ratio of 1,755 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Flynn's growth rate of 0.4% since the census places it within 2.0 percentage points of the SA3 area (2.4%), indicating strong growth fundamentals.
-Overseas migration accounted for approximately 51.4% of overall population gains during recent periods.
+Flynn's population was approximately 3,686 as of November 2025.
+This figure represents a rise of 15 individuals (0.4%) since the 2021 Census, which recorded a population of 3,671 people.
+The increase is inferred from the estimated resident population of 3,672 in June 2024 and an additional 13 validated new addresses post-Census.
+This results in a density ratio of 1,755 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
+Flynn's growth rate of 0.4% since the Census places it within 2.0 percentage points of the SA3 area (2.4%), indicating robust growth fundamentals.
+Overseas migration contributed approximately 51.4% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
-Future population trends indicate a decline in overall population, with Flynn's population projected to decrease by 450 persons by 2041 according to this methodology.
-However, specific age cohorts are expected to grow, notably the 85 and over age group, which is projected to increase by 28 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are used, also based on 2022.
+Future population trends indicate a decline over time.
+According to these projections, Flynn's population is expected to decrease by 450 persons by 2041.
+However, specific age cohorts are anticipated to grow, notably the 85 and over age group, which is projected to expand by 28 people during this period.

 Frequently Asked Questions - Population